 What is psychotherapy?

 Everyone, at some point in their life, struggles with a personal, relational or situational challenge.
 Some circumstances resolve themselves, while others may require additional support from a trained professional.
-In psychotherapy, also known as “talk therapy”, a psychotherapist provides a supportive, nonjudgmental environment in which you can talk openly about your struggles to gain a deeper understanding and identify solutions.
-You and the psychotherapist will work together to gain new insights, identity steps and solutions and learn skills so you can better cope with whatever challenges arise in the future.
+A psychotherapist provides a supportive, nonjudgmental environment in which you can talk openly about your struggles to gain a deeper understanding and identify solutions.
+It is a space to gain new insights, identity steps and solutions and learn skills so you can better cope with whatever challenges arise in the future.

 Psychotherapy is not just about talking about the “problems” in your life.
 It is also a space to set and achieve personal goals, improve your relationships, generate academic or career success, increase health and wellbeing, establish balance in your life to feel your best and create the life you want for yourself.

 There are many different approaches to psychotherapy and every clinician will have their own style and personality.
 It is important to find the best approach and style that fits your needs.
-Check out what you can expect working with me and call me for your free 15-minute phone consultation to see if I am the best fit for you.
+Check out what you can expect working with me to see if I am the best fit for you.

 Who provides psychotherapy?